 Up to now, you have advanced resource planning on the team leaders’ side.
 This has allowed you to achieve a complete overview quickly.

 Now you need to advance the processes, methods and tools for project planning, too.
-This article focuses on introducing team planning.
-Hence, we will not go further into the project planning side.
+The PMO is responsible for doing this.

 Conclusion – How to Introduce Tactical Resource Planning Quickly